By Colin R. O'Leary

 The first thing you want to consider as a seller is whether it's currently a buyer or seller's market.
 If it's a seller's market, you will have more leeway on the price because of the limited number of homes available.
 You should not have any issues if you price the home at fair market value or slightly above.
 You don't want to price the home too far above the current market value though because buyers are savvier than ever.
 They may avoid viewing your home altogether if it's overpriced even in a seller's market.

-When you sell your home it's important to consider all the costs involved.
+When you sell real estate it's important to consider all the costs involved.
 Most homeowners are aware of typical fees like broker and attorney fees.
 Broker fees are typically the largest closing cost involved in selling a home.
-There are also other fees involved in the sale of a home that you should be aware of though such as transfer taxes and title insurance fees.
-The All of these fees must be paid at the closing.
+There are also other fees involved in the sale of a home that you should be aware of though such as attorney fees, transfer taxes, and title insurance fees.

-Another large cost you should be aware of is the capital gains tax.
-Although not a closing cost, it's another fee that you will be on the hook for when selling your property.
-It's best to speak with an accountant to find out how much you will owe the government in capital gains tax after selling your home.
-If you are planning to purchase another home, its possible to defer the capital gains by doing a "1031 Exchange" or property swap.
-This is a great way to defer taxes by years or even decades.
+Another cost you should be aware of is the capital gains tax.
+Although not a closing cost, it's another fee that you could be on the hook for when selling your property.
+The capital gains tax does not apply to primary residences, only investment properties that are sold.
+It's best to speak with an accountant to find out how much you may owe in capital gains tax after selling your property.
+If you are planning to purchase another property, it's possible to defer the capital gains by doing a "1031 Exchange" or property swap.
+This is a great way to defer taxes on your investment property by years or even decades.